-As a result, in AC 2021-2022, the target was not met, with 77 out of 84 (92%) student projects being judged competent or higher in their ability to engage with social and literary history.
-This represents a 5% decrease from the previous year.
-Decreased instruction in both social and literary history and learning deficits caused by disrupted education during the COVID-19 pandemic may be reasons for this decrease.
+As a result, in AC 2019-2020, the target was not met, with 35 out of 37 (94.59%) student projects being judged competent or higher in their ability to engage with social and literary history.
+This represents a 0.59% increase from the previous year.
+Increased instruction in social and literary history is the reason for this small increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and improve instruction in both social and literary history and the way these contexts are reciprocal.
-The target will remain set at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase and improve instruction in both social and literary history and the way these contexts are reciprocal.